What is the Age Range of pupils at Knighton Mead |

 What equipment and facilities do we have to support pupils with SEND?

 Children who require additional resources or interventions will be funded through our allocated SEND budget.
 If a child with complex needs requires greater than average adult support, then an Element 3 funding application will be made by the SENCo to the local authority with support from all agencies involved in the child’s education.
+All children who are identified with SEND will have an individual Pupil Outcome Passport which identifies the provision they will receive.

 What support services are available?